Chris Rattue: 'Rugby is dying' - League will still win this war

-That's what the man said to me recently, and it wasn't a flippant comment from a rugby hater.
+"Rugby is dying" — that's what the man said to me recently and it wasn't a flippant comment from a rugby hater.

 This was from a rugby fan, with both a strong influence in and a detailed knowledge of the school sports scene.